DoctorKhan/The-Social-Game-Book/src/10_part/034_clue_farmers_allergy.md

 The irony cut deep: the man who grew more food than anyone I knew could not safely eat from his own field.
 His body, and his children’s bodies, declared what my models only suggested: the Social Game is not just social.
 It is biological.

 ***
 **Aha:** “We are a healthy people living in a broken system” is not metaphor.
 The body itself rejects what monocrop logic produces.
-Health is not a commodity; it is an emergent property of living systems.
+Health is not a commodity; it is an emergent property of living systems [see: References and Sources].

 **Try This:** Visit a farmer’s market and ask three growers how they build soil.
 Then visit the nearest big‑box grocery and read the ingredient list on five items you buy regularly.
-Which protocol—Engine or Family—does each environment reward?
+Which protocol—Engine or Family—does each environment reward [see: References and Sources]?